alainamstutz/JAKi-IPDMA/two_stage.md

                       # n.e = n_intervention + n_control,
                       # n.c = n_control,
                       sm = "log(Ratio of OR)",
-                      fixed = T, # the true interaction is assumed the same in all trials random = T, # the true interactions are assumed random across trials method.tau = "REML", # same results with ML (-> see one-stage!) hakn = T, # Hartung-Knapp- Sidik-Jonkman (HKSJ) modified estimate of the variance / 95% CI -> notes
+                      fixed = F, # the true interaction is assumed the same in all trials random = T, # the true interactions are assumed random across trials method.tau = "REML", # same results with ML (-> see one-stage!) hakn = T, # Hartung-Knapp- Sidik-Jonkman (HKSJ) modified estimate of the variance / 95% CI -> notes